pytorch/pytorch/docs/source/quantization.rst

 PyTorch provides three approaches to quantize models.

-1. Dynamic Quantization: This is the simplest to apply form of quantization where the weights are quantized ahead of time but the activations are dynamically quantized  during inference.
+1. Post Training Dynamic Quantization: This is the simplest to apply form of quantization where the weights are quantized ahead of time but the activations are dynamically quantized  during inference.
 This is used for situations where the model execution time is dominated by loading